-Throughout the social studies courses there are frequently challenging questions to consider, and students are often directed to read or research topics and present contrasting views.
-This is especially true for junior and senior high courses.
+Throughout the social studies courses, there are frequently challenging questions to consider, and students are often directed to read or research topics and present contrasting views.
+This is especially true for junior high courses.

 The quality of the writing in the social studies courses varies from text to text.
 Some texts seem to be collections of information while others have more of a story-telling feel—probably the result of different authors.